 In the same way, our husbands need to see that they are important to us.
 We need to look for ways through which we can communicate that to them.
 I think also it’s a way of showing our respect for them.

 In my last post, I discussed the importance of making your husband a top priority (second only to the Lord).
-The following are some ways I’ve learned to demonstrate to my husband how import he is to me.
+The following are some ways I’ve learned to demonstrate to my husband how important he is to me.

 Keep the spark in your marriage.